 The thought is a cognitive distortion — mindreading.

-If your thought is not 100% true and accurate, the facts do not support your thought.
+If your thought isn't 100% true and accurate, the facts don't support your thought.
 Move on to Step 6.

 If your thought is 100% true and accurate, is there anything you can do to change the situation?

 Step 6: Think of a New, More Balanced Thought